Common Car Insurance Scams

 Fake Policies

-An agent may collect your premium but never submit the paperwork to the insurance company, leaving you unknowingly uninsured.
-You may only find out after a claim is denied or your registration is flagged.
+An agent collects your premium but never submits the paperwork to the insurance company, leaving you unknowingly uninsured.
+You only find out after a claim is denied or your registration is flagged.

 coins icon